thruthesky/firelibrary/README.md

 * You can load a language file dynamically outsite from the app by giving URL. @see `test.component::language()` to know more about it.

+     *
+     * This will load JSON language file under `assets/lang` by default.
+     * This saves loaded language data in `Base.texts` object variable.
+     *          So, you do not need to care about saving the loaded language data into somewhere.
+     *
+     * You can change the path or url to load language file from.
+     *
+     * If the input `ln` is 'en', then it will just return without any file loading
+     *      since `en` language is loaded by typescript by default.
+     *
+     * @desc If the language is already loaded, it does not load again.
+     *
+     * @param url URL to load langauge.
+     *
+     * @returns
+     *      a Promise of the langauge object on success.
+     *      Otherwise error will be thrown.
+     *

 ## Validators